 “I craft and share our community stories, cultures, experiences, histories, and possibilities through art, music, media, and movement”Deepa Iyer

 Creativity for storytelling.
-Storytellers directly engage art for social change, channel a profound creative energy and weave in their capacity to embrace vulnerability.
-For this section I choose Banksy and in particular the Kissing Coppers, as its a great example of how visual story telling starts conversations, disrupts and raises questions.
-There is still uncertainty about this piece and whether its about the normalisation of homosexuality or using the common discrimination against homosexuality to call into question the moral authority of the police.
+Storytellers directly engage art for social change, channel profound creative energy and weave in their capacity to embrace vulnerability.
+For this section, I choose Banksy and in particular Kissing Coppers, as it is a great example of how visual storytelling starts conversations, disrupts, and raises questions.
+There is still uncertainty about this piece and whether it is about the normalisation of homosexuality or using the common discrimination against homosexuality to call into question the moral authority of the police.

 “I teach, counsel, and advise, using my gifts of well-earned discernment and wisdom.”Deepa Iyer

-There are thousand more projects I could have mentioned, and I know I will think of so many more after I have sent this out but I need to stop there or else this email will turn into a book (which would be an amazing idea actually… hmmmm).
+There are thousand more projects I could have mentioned, and I know I will think of so many more after I have sent this out but I need to stop there, or else this email will turn into a book (which would be an amazing idea actually… hmm).